PervezAhmed/Music-Player-based-on-Face-Expression/README.md

 Please change the path of songs and images.

 How to change path?
-1) Copy all the folder path of songs and paste in "folderspath" variable of "prediction.py" file, in the order of Angry,Happy,Sad,Neutral paths.(Path order is necessary)
+1) Copy all the folder path of songs and paste in "folderspath" variable of "prediction.py" file, in the order of Angry,Happy,Sad,Neutral paths.(Path order is necessary).

  Eg "Path_of_Directory_in_which_you_have_downloaded\WD_INNOVATIVE\songs\Angry", "Path_of_Directory_in_which_you_have_downloaded\WD_INNOVATIVE\songs\Happy", "Path_of_Directory_in_which_you_have_downloaded\WD_INNOVATIVE\songs\Sad", "Path_of_Directory_in_which_you_have_downloaded\WD_INNOVATIVE\songs\Neutral".

 After execution if the error displayed is like "unicodespace can't decode bytes" , then you need to use two front slashes like "\\" in the above path.